limpkin/mooltipass/README.md

 In theory yes.
 As mentioned in our project description the Mooltipass aims at reducing the number of attack vectors to a minimum: the device basically types your password as if you were doing it yourself.
 Perfect security could only be achieved by sharing dedicated secrets with every possible service and website... which is practically impossible to do.

 **If I can export my encrypted credentials, does this mean someone could crack them?**
-In short, no. We are using AES-256 encryption in CTR mode, bruteforcing the encrypted credentials takes more than fifty years.
+In short, no. We are using AES-256 encryption in CTR mode, brute-forcing the encrypted credentials takes more than fifty years.

 **If it is open source, does it mean it is less secure?**
 Not at all.
 Having our code open source allows everyone to check our security implementation, which actually leads to a better code quality and more trust from our final users.